rmichalr/CarbonUserFormDemo/README.md

 - Just useState: would need lots of prop passing

 **Styling approaches**
+- Tailwind CSS: utility-first but can lead to cluttered JSX
 - styled-components: good but adds runtime overhead
 - CSS modules: would work but more setup
 - Regular CSS: harder to maintain for responsive design